Create storage with snapshot

 2. Change storage identifier

-In the following case, if the identifier of the storage in the original server is the same as the identifier of the created storage, the storage cannot be mounted.
+If the identifier of the storage in the original server is the same as the identifier of the created storage, the storage cannot be mounted in the following cases:

 If applicable, you need to first change the identifier of the created storage.

-Proceed with the operation according to the file system type checked in 1.
+Proceed with the task according to the file system type checked in 1.
 Check storage identifier and file system type.

 xfs file system type